joolfe/postman-to-openapi/docs/index.md

 ### auth (Object)

-The global authorization info can be parse from the Postman collection as described in [Global authorization](#global-authorization) section, but you can customize this info using the `auth` option, this param is a Object that follow the structure of OpenAPI [Security Scheme](http://spec.openapis.org/oas/v3.0.3.html#security-scheme-object), in this moment only type `http` is supported and schemes `basic` and `bearer`, as an example of this option:
+The global authorization info can be parse from the Postman collection as described in [Postman authorization](#postman-authorization) section, but you can customize this info using the `auth` option, this param is a Object that follow the structure of OpenAPI [Security Scheme](http://spec.openapis.org/oas/v3.0.3.html#security-scheme-object), in this moment only type `http` is supported and schemes `basic` and `bearer`, as an example of this option:

 ```js
 {